-9.4 Charges for spot samples
+8.4 Charges for spot samples

-An Approved Laboratory will charge the organisation indicated in the spot sampling and request form at the standard rate.
-This may be either REAL or the compost/biofertiliser producer that was the subject of the spot sampling.
-Spot samples will normally be tested as a part of an investigation into a complaint concerning the quality of the compost or biofertiliser sampled.
+An Approved Laboratory will charge the organisation indicated in the spot sampling and request form at their standard rate.
+This may be either REAL or the compost/digestate Producer that was the subject of the spot sampling.

+NOTE: Spot samples will normally be tested as a part of an investigation into a complaint concerning the quality of the compost or digestate sampled.

-9.5 Testing capacity
+8.5 Testing capacity

 An Approved Laboratory is required to keep records of testing capacity throughout the year.
-These records must document the maximum number of samples that can be tested within a given week, (whether for certification purposes or not), for non-standard methods of plant response, compost stability and residual biogas potential.
+These records must document the maximum number of samples that can be tested within a given week, (whether for certification purposes or not), for nonstandard methods of plant response, compost stability and residual biogas potential.
 These records must be provided to REAL and the Independent Auditor on request.

-9.6 Re-testing at Approved Laboratories
+8.6 Re-testing at Approved Laboratories

-9.6.1 Samples must not be re-tested unless the Approved Laboratory is confident that a failure in the analytical procedure has occurred, resulting in an invalid result.

-- 9.6.2 Even when the Approved Laboratory is confident that a failure in the analytical procedure has occurred, the sample shall only be re-tested if this has been stored according to the conditions and the maximum timescales specified in section 8.5. - 9.6.3 Reasons for invalid tests and repeat test runs must be recorded along with any corrective actions that have been made before re-testing.
+- 8.6.1 Samples must not be re-tested unless the Approved Laboratory is confident that a failure in the analytical procedure has occurred, resulting in an invalid result. - 8.6.2 Even when the Approved Laboratory is confident that a failure in the analytical procedure has occurred, the sample shall only be re-tested if this has been stored according to the conditions and the maximum timescales specified in section 7.5. - 8.6.3 Reasons for invalid tests and repeat test runs must be recorded along with any corrective actions that have been made before re-testing.
 These records shall be made available upon request by REAL or by the Independent Auditor during independent audits.